 Cricut Machine (I use my Cricut Explore 3)

-Heat Press (I use my Cricut Autopress)
+Heat Press (I use my HTVRONT Auto Heat Press 2)

 Cotton or Canvas Drawstring Bag (I got mine from Oriental Trading Company)

-Design of your choice
+Design of your choice – I use Creative Fabrica

 Ok, let’s start with the process in Cricut Design Space: